top of page

 • Color guidance: pair darker trims with mid‑tone surfaces to minimize visual noise; consider ambient light to manage reflectivity/glare.

-Finishes, Edging, and Color options for control room consoles
+Finishes, Edging, and Color options for control console design

 End Gables & Branding: Privacy, Polish, and Pride